ArielHalsvik/Databases-Course-Assignment/README.md

 # Course Assignment Information

 This is a Database Course Assignment I got in the second semester of my Backend development degree.
 The task was to create the back-end code for an Animal adoptions web application using MySQL database.
-The front-end was already premade for this assignment and was only changed if it was required to make my back-end code functional.
+The front-end was already premade for this assignment and was only changed if it was required to make my back-end code functional This task was done by me alone.

 The *Initial Commit* is the original code I got for the assignment.